Learn about Genchi Genbutsu, advantages, tips, example in lean manufacturing, and technology to apply it in your organization.

 Genchi Genbutsu is commonly associated with Gemba Walk as they have the same concept to promote continuous improvement.
 Like Genchi Genbusu, Gemba is also a Japanese term that means “the real place” which is defined as the act of seeing where the actual work happens.

 Even though Gemba and Genchi Genbutsu have similar concepts, they differ in their process and implementation.
 Gemba walk aims to observe certain areas of a facility to look for improvement opportunities and there are no specific issues that the organization was trying to solve.
-It emphasizes continuous improvement by watching required actions to complete daily tasks and identify circumstances to implement safety in the workplace.
+It emphasizes continuous improvement by watching the required actions to complete daily tasks and identify circumstances to implement safety in the workplace.

 On the other hand, Genchi Genbutsu is performed when there is an occurrence of an issue that the organization is trying to solve.
 The exact area on the production floor where the issue happened is where the investigation begins to solve the problem.
 It helps identify the root cause of the problem by asking relevant questions to operators and walking around the area to investigate.